DataFrames - Part 1

 Name: calcium, dtype: float64

-Another possibility to index and slice a dataframe is the use of the ‘index location’ or iloc property.
-It refers first to rows and then to columns by index, all within a single pair of brackets.
-For example, to get all rows of the first column (index 0), you use:
+In this example iloc refers first to the rows of data, and then to columns - by index; all contained within a single pair of brackets.
+For example, to obtain all the rows of the first column (index 0), you use:

 PYTHON